Menduh Zavalani: Independent Albania and his last years

-Albania was proclaimed an independent, sovereign state on 28 November 1912 in Vlorë, after the return of Ismail Qemali.
+Albania was proclaimed an independent, sovereign state on 28 November 1912 in Vlorë, after the return of Ismail Kemal.
 Despite the formal declaration, only a portion of the Albanian inhabited territory was actually free; the Serbian army had invaded all the north and was about to reach Durrës while the Greek troops had laid siege to Korça and had reached the vicinity of Vlorë.

 Menduh Zavalani was one of the four appointed delegates from Korça to the Albanian National Congress that proclaimed the Independence of Albania on 28 November 1912.
 Nevertheless, the Ottoman officials of Korça prevented the telegram messages from reaching the Albanian nationalist leaders, as well as their messages being sent away.
 Menduh and his compatriots Mihal Grameno, Stavro Karoli and Estref Vërleni learned too late of the independence Assembly and reached Vlorë only five days later.
 Instead, taking into account that Korça was under siege, they were substituted during the first day of the Assembly by Pandeli Cale, Thanas Floqi and Spiridon Ilo.
-As soon as arriving in Vlorë they met with Ismail Qemali and discussed about the new government programme.
+As soon as arriving in Vlorë they met with Ismail Kemal and discussed about the new government programme.

-The first Provisional Government of Albania under the presidency of Ismail Qemali, assumed office on 4 December, one day after their arrival.
+The first Provisional Government of Albania under the presidency of Ismail Kemal, assumed office on 4 December, one day after their arrival.
 The same day, the Greek fleet bombarded the town, while some of the shells fell between the consulates of Italy and Austro-Hungary, the two supporters of Albania.
 Then they landed troops on the island of Sazan in a strategic move of controlling the Bay of Vlorë and cut the communications cable connecting Albania with Italy and the western world.
 By 6 December the Greek army under Lt.
 General Konstantinos Damianos had occupied Korça and started to imprison the Albanian nationalists.
 Menduh and Mihal couldn't return to their hometown and remained in Vlorë.

 The new state, surrounded by war and political turmoil, was still to be recognized by the international powers.

 The London Conference of the Ambassadors arbitrary defined the border delimitation for the north of Albania, leaving almost 40% of the Albanians out of the new borders.

 It was on 29 July 1913 that Albania was recognized as a sovereign Principality, independent but under the guarantee of the six Great Powers that would appoint a Prince as its ruler and an International Commission of Control.
 Having already demarked the north of Albania, they assigned the partly Albanian-inhabited territory of southern Epirus to Greece, whereas its north, including the districts of Korçë and Gjirokastër to Albania.
 The southern Albanian borderline wasn't demarked yet and Greece was unwilling to cooperate with the International Commission of Delimitation.